lucjans26/wolkGeluid-portfolio/Scalable Architectures.md

 Besides functionality, you develop the architecture of enterprise software based on quality attributes.
 You especially consider attributes most relevant to enterprise contexts with high volume data and events.
 You design your architecture with future adaptation in mind.
 Your development environment supports this by being able to independently deploy and monitor the running parts of your application.

 ## 2. Non-Functionals
 Unlike Functional requirements, Non-functional Requirements (NFR) focus mostly on the operation of a system rather than specific behaviour or functionalities.
-Accounting for implementation of NFR's need t be done during the system architecture design phase because of the architectural significance.
+Accounting for implementation of NFR's need to be done during the system architecture design phase because of the architectural significance.
 My NFR's are as follows:

 ### 2.1 Definition
 - **Speed**: All requests are handled within 2 seconds